openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 FTD Joiner (23ms).
 That's because it has to make two hops to reach the FTD Commissioner, compared to one hop for the FTD Joiner.

 You may have also noticed that the mesh-local multicast ping responded with the RLOC only for the two FTDs—not the RCP Joiner.
-This is because the FTDs are Routers within the network, while the RCP is an End Device.
+This is because the FTDs are ECDs within the network, while the RCP is an End Device.

 Check the state of the **RCP Joiner** to confirm: